Greenlawn, Missouri

-Greenlawn is an unincorporated community in Ralls County, in the U.S. state of Missouri.
+Greenlawn is an unincorporated community in southwest Ralls County, in the U.S. state of Missouri.
+The community is on Missouri Route J approximately three miles north of Perry.
+The Lick Creek arm of Mark Twain Lake lies approximately one mile to the east.

 History

 A post office called Greenlawn was established in 1888, and remained in operation until 1904.
 The community was so named on account of flat green fields near the original town site.